Makeey1/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes the working directory of the previous one
+A script that list all files